microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

-# Design Considerations for Data Pipeline Guidance (with Apache Storm)
+# Design Considerations for Data Pipeline Guidance (with Apache Storm) and Technical How-To

 **Note: this is an unfinished draft.
 I'll add a lot more content to it**

 ## Business Scenario: Store Event Hub Messages to Microsoft Azure Blob

-Connected cars send their status (diagnosis code) to event hub together with their location (latitude and longitude) and timestamp.
+Connected cars send their status (diagnosis code) to event hub together with their location (latitude and longitude) and time stamp.
 We want to combine those status information and store them in Microsoft Azure blob.

 ## Batching